LucasCCursino/LucasCursino/README.md

 - 👋 Hi, I’m @LucasCursino
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Javascript and PHP
-- 💞️ I’m looking to collaborate on Java development
+- 💞️ I’m looking to collaborate on Web development
-- 📫 How to reach me call me?
-Telegram/ WhatsApp:48998354946
+- 📫 Contact me on Telegram / WhatsApp:(48) 98879-0557